 Prerequisite: Will vary based on topics covered and will be annotated in each semester's class schedule.
-Currer developments in the rapidly changing field of compute information systems are studied.
-May be repeated as topic vary.
+Current developments in the rapidly changing field of computer information systems are studied.
+May be repeated as topics vary.
 Laboratory fee.
 (3 Lec., 4 Lab.)